ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * The access token expresses access rights according to which the requesting ACE client DEV1 can access protected resources hosted at the ACE RS DEV2.

-  For this first direction of access control, the target DEV2 is specified by means of the "aud" parameter and the corresponding access token claim "aud", while the access rights are specified by means of the "scope" parameter and the corresponding access token claim "scope".
+  For this first direction of access control, the target DEV2 is specified by means of the "audience" parameter and the corresponding access token claim "aud", while the access rights are specified by means of the "scope" parameter and the corresponding access token claim "scope".

   This is the original, primary direction of access control, where the ACE client DEV1 that requests the access token wishes access rights to access protected resources at the ACE RS DEV2.

 * The same access token additionally expresses access rights according to which the ACE RS DEV2 can access protected resources hosted at the ACE client DEV1.

-  For this second direction of access control, the target DEV1 is specified by means of the "rev_aud" parameter defined in {{sec-rev_aud}} and the corresponding access token claim "rev_aud" defined in this section, while the access rights are specified by means of the "rev_scope" parameter defined in {{sec-rev_scope}} and the corresponding access token claim "rev_scope" defined in this section.
+  For this second direction of access control, the target DEV1 is specified by means of the "rev_audience" parameter defined in {{sec-rev_audience}} and the corresponding access token claim "rev_aud" defined in this section, while the access rights are specified by means of the "rev_scope" parameter defined in {{sec-rev_scope}} and the corresponding access token claim "rev_scope" defined in this section.

   This is the new, secondary direction of access control, where the ACE client DEV1 that requests the access token also wishes access rights for the ACE RS DEV2 to access resources at DEV1.